EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ]
 ```

-The key part you need to check is that you have two commitments with value 9 and value 2, status is `PendingCreation`.
+The key part you need to check is that you have two commitments with `value 9` and `value 2`, status is `PendingCreation`.

 Wait until this deposit is onchain, you check commitment again and you can get:
 ```